emqx/emqx-docs/en_US/network/ocsp.md

 Click **Update** to confirm the changes.

-## Configure with `emqx.conf`
+## Configure with Configuration File

-EMQX also provides the option to enable OCSP Stapling through configuration files.
+EMQX also provides the option to enable OCSP Stapling through configuration files `emqx.conf`.

 To activate this feature, simply append the relative configuration items to the end of the `emqx.conf` file.
 Restart EMQX for changes to take effect.